juliofreire/ADS2/algorithm_complexity/README.md

-# Studying Algorithmic Time Complexity in the Guided Project
+# Studying mic Time Complexity in the Guided Project

 I will analyse each function in the worst case, $O$, (or the upper bound limit of a function), the better case, $\Omega$ (or the lower bound limit) and the mean case, $\Theta$ (limiting for upper and lower bounds).